 Machine Learning Projects

-Projects provide a wholesome learning experience and the necessary exposure to the real-world use cases.
+Projects provide a wholesome learning experience and the necessary exposure to real-world use cases.
 Machine learning projects are a great way to apply your learning practically.
 The important part is that there are no limitations to the number of use-cases you can take up, as data is prevalent in every domain.
 You can take everyday situations to create project ideas and build insights over them.
 For example, how many people in a community are more likely to visit a clothing stall over the weekend vs. weekdays, how many people might be interested in community gardening in the society, or whether an in-house food business will run for a long time in a particular gated community.
 You can try more exciting machine learning projects from our list of Machine Learning Projects.

 Machine Learning Certifications